 Happy employees 1) like what they do and 2) like the people they work with.

-What's important is that the candidate wants to make sure they have a reasonable chance of fitting in--because great job candidates usually have options.
+What's important is that the candidate wants to be sure of having a reasonable chance of fitting in--because great job candidates usually have options.

 How do you plan to deal with...?

-So while a candidate may see your company as a stepping-stone, they still hope for growth and advancement... and if they do eventually leave, they want it to be on their terms and not because you were forced out of business.
+So while some candidates may see your company as a steppingstone, they still hope for growth and advancement; if they do eventually leave, they want it to be on their terms and not because you were forced out of business.